Cratfield, St Mary the Virgin Church

 There is more to St Mary the Virgin than just the font, of course.
 The oldest part of the building is 14th century, with a 15th century west tower.
 Above the tower entrance door beautifully carved figures of a dragon and a wildman, or woodwose, decorate the spandrels.

 Within the church are 20 Jacobean pews with poppyhead ends.
-A section of a 15th-century screen stands against the west wall of the nave, near several grave slabs, 2 with brass inscriptions.
+A section of a 15th-century screen stands against the west wall of the nave, near several grave slabs, two with brass inscriptions.
 The best-preserved memorial, however, is an 18th century one to Sarah Mynne (d.
 1724) in the north aisle.

 This tomb seems to be set over a niche which may be a medieval aumbry cupboard.
 There is also a nicely decorated medieval piscina in the sanctuary, and a Jacobean pulpit with very well carved ornamental panels.